 These are some of the more common first jobs during the dark ages of pre-internet in Lubbock, TX:

-Throughout the 70's and 80's, teenagers and college students would frequently visit fast food joints like Taco Villa and McDonald's when the first location opened for the golden arches in Lubbock on 50th street in 1968.
+Throughout the 1970s and 1980s, teenagers and college students would frequently visit fast food joints like Taco Villa and McDonald's when the first location opened for the golden arches in Lubbock on 50th street in 1968.

-If they preferred the extended dining experience, they would often prefer working at Grandy's in the '80s, or the Cotton Patch for the infamous comfort food.
+If they preferred the extended dining experience, they would often prefer working at Grandy's in the '80s, or the Cotton Patch for the famous comfort food.
 Another popular option was Orlando's on Ave Q in the '60s and '80s.

-Whether it was Ralphs Records or Hastings, the younger crowd couldn't resist staying up to date on the hottest hits and top records of the times to show off to friends or enjoy alone.
+Whether it was Ralph's Records or Hastings, the younger crowd couldn't resist staying up to date on the hottest hits and top records of the times to show off to friends or enjoy alone.

 In fact, Ralph's Records is still in business after about 45 years of serving the Hub City.